Lumi-supercomputer/LUMI-training-materials/docs/2day-next/06-Support.md

 The LUMI User Support Team organises 2 system-specific trainings:

 <!-- BELGIUM
-1. There is a 1- or 2-day introductory course entirely given by members of the LUST.
+1. There is a 2-day introductory course entirely given by members of the LUST.
     The training does assume familiarity with HPC systems, e.g., obtained from the introductory courses taught by [VSC](https://www.vscentrum.be/vsctraining) and
     [CÉCI](https://www.ceci-hpc.be/training.html).

+    The course is basically equivalent to this training.
 -->

 <!-- GENERAL More general version -->
-1. There is a 1- or 2-day introductory course entirely given by members of the LUST.
+1. There is a 2-day introductory course entirely given by members of the LUST.
     The training does assume familiarity with HPC systems, and each local organisation should offer such courses for their local systems already.